-When it comes to the use of Docker as an integrated part of the Sandfly application, it is largely "hands-off" administratively ... only requiring the most recent production release of Docker in connection to the associated Sandfly distribution.
+When it comes to the use of Docker as an integrated part of the Sandfly application, it is largely "hands-off" administratively ... only requiring the most recent production release of Docker or Podman in connection to the associated Sandfly distribution.

 However, some default Docker settings are not always the best for the hosts.
 Thus, we provide this section of documentation for optional ways to improve or modify how Docker is used on your Sandfly systems.